sairashwant/IPA/res/README.md

 - Confirms that images are loaded, processed, and saved correctly.
 - Ensures the expected output files are created during each transformation.
 - Checks if exceptions are thrown if the given input in not valid.

+### ImageGUIControllerTest.java
+**Purpose:**  This test class validates the functionality of the ImageGUIController by using a mock implementation of the ImageControllerInterface.
+It ensures that the controller correctly handles various image manipulation commands, delegates operations appropriately, and produces the expected outputs for GUI-driven interactions.

+**Tests:**
+- Verifies correct handling of image-related commands such as load, save, brighten, flip, compression, RGB split/combine, levels adjustment, and scripted operations.
+- Confirms that the getCommandMap() method is called and returns the expected output.
+- Ensures proper interaction between the GUI and the underlying controller logic.
+- Validates the behavior of the run and printMenu methods.
+- Checks that each operation appends the correct message to the output log.
+- Confirms that methods handle arguments appropriately and produce the expected output for valid inputs.

 ### ImageScriptTest.java
 **Purpose:**  This test ensures that the ImageController processes image operation scripts correctly and outputs the expected messages.